Snollo Sleep Tracker FAQ

 Is Snollo free to download?

 Yes.
 Snollo is free to download with no credit card required.
-The free tier includes AI sound detection, basic sleep stage breakdown, Apple Watch integration, and 7 days of history.
-Premium unlocks unlimited recordings, full history, the complete sleep sounds library, and advanced AI insights.
+The free tier includes AI sound detection, sleep stage breakdown, Apple Watch integration, and 7 days of history.
+Premium unlocks unlimited recordings, full history, the complete sleep sounds library, and AI insights.

 How does sleep tracking work?